 Myth #1: Bullet points are the best way to convey information.

 When was the last time you visualized bullet points in your mind while thinking through a tough problem?
 The truth of the matter is that our brains are not wired to think in bullet pointed lists.
 Research has shown that people are much more attuned to images and visual relationships than they are to text.
+This will definitely be something to consider in your next presentation design.
 Our ancestors, after all, weren’t thinking about their next meal in terms of a list;

 - Walk over the river.